-As a local software development business in the city, we receive requests for technical consultation from time to time regarding business process improvement.
+As a software house in Tenth of Ramadan city, we receive requests for technical consultation from time to time regarding business process/automation improvements.

 In this post, I will explore various modelling implementations through real life projects.